oohmxi/BankLedger/README.md

 Basic tests are written in `BankLedgerTest.java` using **JUnit 5** to validate:

-- Valid deposits and withdrawals
+- ✅ Valid deposits and withdrawals
-- Proper interest calculation
+- ✅ Proper interest calculation
-- Handling of invalid or edge-case transactions
+- ✅ Handling of invalid or edge-case transactions

-Run tests with:
+### ▶️ Run Tests

 ```bash
 mvn test